 ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
 To see other pages, use the menu on the side of your screen.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.
-Most lung cancer occurs in people who smoke or in those who have smoked in the past.
-However, people who don’t smoke can also develop lung cancer, so it is important for all people to learn about the risk factors and signs and symptoms of lung cancer.
+NSCLC occurs most often in people who smoke or in those who have smoked in the past.
+However, people who don’t smoke can also develop NSCLC, so it is important for all people to learn about the risk factors and signs and symptoms of NSCLC.

-The following factors may raise a person’s risk of developing lung cancer:
+The following factors may raise a person’s risk of developing NSCLC: